Anne Abernathy

 Julianne "Anne" Abernathy (born April 12, 1953) is a luge and archery athlete from the United States Virgin Islands and is the oldest female athlete to compete in the Winter Olympics.
 The 2006 Winter Olympics were her sixth.
-Despite her age, she is a strong competitor with numerous international podium finishes, and she is consistently ranked in the top 20 world rankings.
+Despite her age, she is a strong competitor with numerous international podium finishes, and is consistently ranked in the top 20 world rankings.
 She is known within luge circles as "Grandma Luge."
-She is training for the LA 2028 Summer Olympics as an archer.
-Abernathy is World Ranked archer with several World and Pan American Championship titles.